 1. Area and Bulk Requirements.

-(1) MINIMUM SITE AREA 5 acres
+(1) MINIMUM SITE E a supe

+AREA 5 acres

-(2) INITIAL HORSE ALLOWANCE 9
+(2) INITIAL HORSE 9

+ALLOWANCE

+(3) ACREAGE

-(3) ACREAGE REQUIRED FOR EACH ADDITIONAL HORSE 1⁄2 acre
+REQUIRED FOR 1⁄2 acre

+EACH ADDITIONAL 72 acre

+HORSE

+-

-- 2. All horse-related operations including animal waste management areas shall be set back a minimum of 100 feet from all wells. - Horses shall not be stabled or corralled in the area of the septic leach field system 3. - All horse stables and corrals shall be set back a minimum of 100 feet from all 4. adjoining property lines. - The Commission, at its discretion, may impose additional setbacks if it finds that 5. such setbacks are needed to protect nearby properties from noise or other detrimental impacts. - Where the Commission determines that it is necessary to protect neighboring 6. property values and privacy, the Commission may as a condition of approval require additional landscape planting along property lines especially to screen areas of active use. - 7.
+- 2. All horse-related operations including animal waste management areas shall be set back a minimum of 100 feet from all wells. - 3.
+Horses shall not be stabled or corralled in the area of the septic leach field system - 4.
+All horse stables and corrals shall be set back a minimum of 100 feet from all adjoining property lines. - 5.
+The Commission, at its discretion, may impose additional setbacks if it finds that such setbacks are needed to protect nearby properties from noise or other detrimental impacts. - 6.
+Where the Commission determines that it is necessary to protect neighboring property values and privacy, the Commission may as a condition of approval require additional landscape planting along property lines especially to screen areas of active use. - 7.
 The use of temporary buildings or trailers for the stabling of horses in excess of 15 days is prohibited.